nicholasvuono/xk6-playwright/README.md

 - [Go toolchain](https://go101.org/article/go-toolchain.html)
 - Git
-- Clone the k6 repository (Note: make sure you are in the k6 repo base directory before attempting the below steps)
+- Clone the k6 repository (NOTE: make sure you are in the k6 repo base directory before attempting the below steps)

 Then: